Fine Free FAQ

 All materials are fine free with a few exceptions, including Library of Things (such as hotspots and computers) and Interlibrary Loan.
 For specific details, please review our loan information.

-If there are no fines, will people still return library books?
+If there are no fines, do people still return library books?

 What happens if I don’t return items by the due date?